jwkeena/plato-texts/README.md

 # plato-texts
-A node package for retrieving the texts of Plato from the Scaife Viewer API.
+A node package for retrieving the Greek texts of Plato from the Scaife Viewer API.

 # Intalling
 Using npm: